sarendis56/Jailbreak_Detection_RCS/README.md

 - Use `run_multiple_experiments.py` to run an experiment multiple times and aggregate the results.
 - `feature_cache`, `load_datasets`, `profiling_utils`, `feature_extractor*` are helper scripts
 - Code in `analysis` can be used to replicate several visualizations such as PCA analysis and visualization of our layer selection heuristics.

+## Contact
+Please contact Peichun Hua at <peichunhua@link.cuhk.edu.cn> or <peichunhua04@gmail.com> for any question about the code or paper instead of the WashU email in the paper (because I have left WashU and do not have access to the mailbox anymore).

+## Citation